-- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment income fluctuates monthly with the cash & investment balances as well as market conditions and investment strategy. - In October 2019, GLWA earned investment income of \$1.7 million compared to the average monthly target of \$1.5 million.
-The cumulative investment income through October 2019 of \$6.7 million, is 39% of the FY20 target of \$17.4 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment income while meeting the objectives of safety and liquidity.
+- Cash and investment balances for the water and sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment income fluctuates monthly with cash and investment balances as well as market conditions and investment strategy. - GLWA earned investment income of \$1.7 million in November 2019 compared to the average monthly target of \$1.5 million.
+The cumulative investment income through November 2019 of \$8.4 million is 48% of the FY 2020 target of \$17.4 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment income while meeting the objectives of safety and liquidity.